SAP-samples/teched2025-AD163/exercises/ex3/README.md

 Now that you have...

-- defined determinations and validations in the behavior definition,
+- defined a determination and a validations in the behavior definition,
 - implemented them in the behavior pool, and
 - previewed and tested the enhanced Fiori elements app,